Pjdash/HackHers/README.md

-# 💼 Equinex
+# Equinex

-Equinex is a comprehensive and interactive stock trading platform developed during **HackHers**.
+Equinex is a comprehensive and interactive stock trading platform developed during Aviskar .
 It empowers users to simulate stock trading, communicate with other investors via chat and call features, and stay informed with the latest stock-related news and community posts — all in one seamless platform.

 ---

 ## 🚀 Features

-- 📈 Real-time stock trading simulation
+-  Real-time stock trading simulation
-- 🧾 User portfolio and position tracking
+-  User portfolio and position tracking
-- 🗞 Latest market news and user-generated posts
+- Latest market news and user-generated posts
-- 💬 Chat and call functionality for user interaction
+-  Chat room and video call functionality for user interaction
-- 🔍 Advanced stock search and filtering
-- 🎨 Modern, responsive, and intuitive UI

 ---

 ## 📁 Project Structure

 The project is structured in two main parts:
+-Frontend
+-Backend

 ---